tsuhaofu/GLM_Gamma-Regression--Negative-Binomial--Log-Normal-Models/README.md

 The main goal is to determine the best statistical model to explain the variability in the `Days` variable, comparing Gamma regression with other models like Negative Binomial and Log-Normal.

-## Dataset Introduction
+## Data

-The [quine dataset]() contains data on the absenteeism among elementary school children.
+The [quine dataset](https://www.rdocumentation.org/packages/MASS/versions/7.3-60.0.1/topics/quine) contains data on the absenteeism among elementary school children.
 It includes several key variables:
 - **Days:** The number of days a student was absent during the school year.
 - **Eth:** The ethnic background of the student, categorized into groups.
 - **Sex:** The gender of the student, recorded as male or female.